riybha216/riybha216/README.md

 ### 🔭 I'm currently working on

-- FDetect: a rapid and more accurate fibromyalgia detection tool that harnesses convolutional neural networks
+- FDetect: a rapid and more accurate fibromyalgia detection tool that utilizes convolutional neural networks to diagnose pain disorder 5x faster than humans
 - My personal website!
 - Expanding my leadership skills by working in areas that I feel I can make a change in